DrJohnMelville/Pdf/Docs/QuickStart/Display.md

 var output = new MemoryStream();
 await RenderWithSkia.ToPngStreamAsync(document, 1, output);
 ````
 We are using the SkiaSharp binding here so we start by referencing Melville.Pdf.SkiaSharp.
-The PdfReader object has
-ReadFrom and ReadFromFile overrides which look very fsamiliar given the list of acceptable sources as well.
-PdfReader
-will convert any of the legal sources into a DocumentRenderer.
+The PdfReader object has ReadFrom and ReadFromFile overrides which look very fsamiliar given the list of acceptable sources as well.
+PdfReader will convert any of the legal sources into a DocumentRenderer.

-The RenderWithSkiaObject is a facade that will render a page from a DocumentRenderer to a SkSurface object, or render
-to a SkSurface and then save that surface in PMG format.
-The Melville.Pdf.Wpf project includes a similar class,
-RenderToDrawingGroup, which renders pages to a variety of WPF image representations or a PNG stream.
-The PNG generation
-methods exist primarily to support the integration testing.
-I will not be adding support to write to multiple image
-formats.
-The code is available and the trivial task of adopting this code to any desired target format is left as an
-exercise for the reader.
+The RenderWithSkiaObject is a facade that will render a page from a DocumentRenderer to a SkSurface object, or render to a SkSurface and then save that surface in PMG format.
+The Melville.Pdf.Wpf project includes a similar class, RenderToDrawingGroup, which renders pages to a variety of WPF image representations or a PNG stream.
+The PNG generation methods exist primarily to support the integration testing.
+I will not be adding support to write to multiple image formats.
+The code is available and the trivial task of adopting this code to any desired target format is left as an exercise for the reader.

+The DocumentRenderer class is thread safe.
+It is just fine to call DocumentRenderer.RenderPageTo() simultaneously on different threads, or have overlapping calls on the same thread.
+The two threads might both need to access the same source stream if they access require PDF objects that have not been cached yet.
+Melville.PDF will negotiate consistent access between the various threads.

 ## 3. Opening a password protected PDF
 Users provide passwords to Melville.Pdf by implementing the IPasswordType interface, which itself declares a single method